 Common Injuries in a Hillsboro Construction Accident

 There is a high risk of life-threatening and long-term injuries following construction accidents.
+These injuries often require extensive treatment, impact the ability to work, and create lasting changes in day-to-day life.
 They include the following:

-Injuries like these can be painful and difficult to treat, resulting in long-term disabilities.
-A Hillsboro construction accident lawyer will aggressively pursue the compensation you need to manage your life after your accident.
+Injuries like these can be painful and difficult to treat, and some even result in long-term disabilities.
+A Hillsboro construction accident attorney will aggressively pursue the fair compensation you need to manage your life after your accident.

 Third Parties Involved in Hillsboro, OR Construction Accidents